yourGrand/edflix/README.md

 If you have any questions, suggestions, or concerns regarding the website, please contact us via LinkedIn.

 ## How to run Program
-Step 1: Clone the git repository
+1) Clone the git repository
-Step 2: Enter the “project” directory
+2) Enter the “project” directory
-Step 3: Type “bundle install” into the terminal to install the gems Step 4: In the terminal type “sinatra” to run the program.
+3) Type “bundle install” into the terminal to install the gems
+4) In the terminal type “sinatra” to run the program.

 ## Disclaimer
 The project is not completed and requires further development.
 As we are full-time university students, we keep working on it during our free time.